 Skip to Content

 Lubeck, Germany, is like a painting.
 Its spires rise across the city; its colorful merchant houses—with their stepped and sloping tops—dot the landscape; its medieval buildings may just stop you in your tracks.
-And all this beauty is complemented by divine food, great shopping, and a proud history still visible across the city today.
-With so much to offer, this northern German city is not to be missed.
-Here is what to do in Lubeck, even if you’re short on time.
+And all this beauty is complemented by divine food, shopping, and a proud history still visible across the city.
+With so much to offer, we loved exploring this northern German city on a day trip.
+Here’s a look at what to do in Lubeck in one day.

 The buildings in Lubeck are some of the most unique we’ve seen anywhere in the world.
-The buildings, in fact, are the reason that the whole Old Town of Lubeck was named a UNESCO World Heritage Site back in 1987.
+The buildings, in fact, are the reason that the whole Old Town of Lubeck was named a UNESCO World Heritage Site.
 They’re just spectacular.

 Although 20 percent of the city was destroyed during World War II, many of its historic buildings remained intact or were reconstructed.
 Three of our favorites were the Hospital of the Holy Spirit, the Holsten gate, and the salt storehouses.

-Lubeck’s Hospital of the Holy Spirit is one of the oldest hospitals in Europe
+The Hospital of the Holy Spirit is one of the oldest in Europe

 Visit Marienkirche

-Two bells smashed on the ground in St. Mary's Church in Lubeck
+Two giant bells smashed on the ground in St. Mary's Church in Lubeck.

-The Gothic-style St. Mary’s Church (Marienkirche) took 100 years to build, beginning in 1250, and is the third largest church in Germany.
-Its interior is filled with ornate carvings and artworks and is home to the world’s largest organ.
-A 1942 air raid almost led to the end of St. Mary’s, destroying the massive roof and sending its famous bells crashing to the ground.
+The Gothic-style St. Mary’s Church (Marienkirche) took shape over a century beginning in 1250, and it is filled with ornate carvings and artworks.
+A 1942 air raid almost led to the end of the third largest church in Germany, destroying St. Mary’s massive roof and sending its famous bells crashing to the ground.
 Two of the bells have been left where they fell as a memorial to those who died in the war.

 The Devil, waiting patiently